US STOCKS-Slowing job growth, stimulus worries weigh on Nasdaq

 With the benchmark S&P 500 index now about 1.5% below its record high, defensive sectors including utilities and real estate were among the gainers.
 Tech-related stocks, which have fueled a Wall Street rally since March, posted the biggest declines and helped push the Nasdaq down more than 1% during the session.

-Along the same line, value names, which have been unable to close the performance gap with growth stocks in recent years, advanced.
-The S&P 500 value index rose, while the S&P 500 growth index fell.
+Along the same line, value names, which have been unable to close the performance gap with growth stocks in recent years, advanced, with financials gaining more than 2%.
+The S&P 500 value index rose 1.13%, while the S&P 500 growth index fell 0.63%.

 The U.S. Labor Department’s closely watched report showed nonfarm payrolls increased 1.76 million in July, much lower than the record 4.8 million in June.